mca91/ITEWR_DC_Course/chapter8.md

 *** =instructions

 - Estimate the model using OLS.
 Store the result in `mult_mod`
-- What is the value of the coefficient on `RevCoups`, a measure for political and social unrest?
+- What is the value of the coefficient on $RevCoups$, a measure for political and social unrest?
 Try to interpret the coefficient.
 You will be asked about it in the next exercise

 *** =hint